 failed to update disk partition information

-This article provides the steps to increase the capacity (grow or extend) a VMFS datastore successfully.
+This article provides the steps to increase the capacity (grow or extend) of a VMFS datastore successfully.

-Note: Increasing the size of the backing storage device on the storage array is outside the scope of this article, and a prerequisite before modifying the size of the VMFS Datastore filesystem.
-VMware vSphere cannot modify the size of a LUN or other storage device on the array.
-Modifying the size of an array device must be done using the storage array vendor's management tools.
+Note: Increasing the size of the backup storage device on the storage array is a prerequisite before modifying the size of the VMFS Datastore filesystem and is outside the scope of this article.
+VMware vSphere does not modify the size of a LUN or other storage device on the array.
+Modifying the size of an array device is done using the management tools of the storage array vendor.
 For more information, contact the storage array vendor.Note: This method only works for non-Local non-Boot devices.
-For Local VMFS datastores, see Growing a local datastore from the command-line in vSphere ESX 4.x (1009125) or Growing a local datastore from the command line in vSphere ESXi 4.x and 5.x (2002461).

 To increase the capacity of a VMFS datastore: